High order three part split symplectic integrators: Efficient techniques for the long time simulation of the disordered

 By their construction SIs preserve the symplectic nature of the Hamiltonian system and keep bounded the error of the computed value of $H$ (which is an integral of the system, commonly referred as the `energy') irrespectively of the total integration time.
 Generally, this is not the case with non-symplectic integration algorithms.
-As a consequence, SIs permit the use of relatively large integration time steps $\tau$ for acceptable levels of energy accuracy, resulting in lower CPU time requirements.
-Recently, it was shown that SIs are also highly efficient in the integration of the variational equations needed for the computation of chaos indicators like the maximum Lyapunov Characteristic Exponent (mLCE) \cite{mLCE} and the Smaller (SALI) and Generalized Alignment Index (GALI) \cite{SALI-GALI} when using the so-called `Tangent Map' method \cite{TM}.
+Furthermore, many SIs permit the use of relatively large integration time steps $\tau$ for acceptable levels of energy accuracy, resulting in lower CPU time requirements.
 Due to these benefits, SIs became a standard technique in Hamiltonian dynamics with particular importance in long time integrations of multidimensional systems.
-Several SIs of different orders based on operator splitting have been developed over the years by various researchers \cite{Y90,SI_methods,OMF02, BF12, LR01}.
+Several SIs of different orders based on this operator splitting have been developed over the years by various researchers \cite{Y90, SI_FR90, SI_CR91, SI_MA92, SI_Y93, SI_M95, SI_C97, BCFLMM13, FLBCMM13, LR01}.